zirenlegend/EverMemOS/docs/dev_docs/development_standards.md

 **💡 Important Note: Recommended to use uv for dependency management**

 The project uses `uv` as the dependency management tool.
-It's recommended to avoid using `pip install` directly to install packages for the following reasons:
+It's recommended to avoid using `pip install` directly for the following reasons:

 - Dependency versions may be inconsistent
 - `uv.lock` file cannot be automatically updated